99.9%

 between St. Louis and Columbia.
 Both programs

-really need a shot in the arm
+really need a shot in the arm For the flagship radio

 station of the St. Louis Cardinals: A reality